-No significant adverse effects have been identified by any necessary party.
+Finding: No significant adverse effects have been identified by any necessary party.

 The Commission interprets the "community" as including the City of Oregon City and the lands within its urban service area.
 The City will obtain a small increase in property tax revenues from adding additional assessed value to its tax roll as a result of annexing the territory.
 The City will also obtain land use jurisdiction over the territory.
 Finally it will have service responsibilities including fire, police, and general administration.
-The City delivers police service to the unincorporated area in the course of patrolling to deliver service to the incorporated area.
+The City already occasionally delivers police service to the unincorporated area in the course of patrolling to deliver service to the incorporated area.
 The increases in service responsibilities to the area that result from the annexation are insignificant.

-Once annexed, the property owner could apply to the City for land use permits.
+If annexed, the property owner could apply to the City for land use permits after the zone is changed.
 Any impacts on the community that result from approval of development permits are a direct consequence of the permit approval, not of the annexation.
-Before any urban development can occur, the property needs to be rezoned, and the territory must also be annexed to the Tri-City Service District.
-The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance.
+Before any urban development can occur, the territory must also be annexed to the Tri-City Service District.
+The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance upon voter approval of the city annexation.